 10. Think Beyond Packing

 You must carry the boxes you pack unless you hire a full-service moving company.
 That means you should account for the size and weight of each box.
-Putting heavier items, such as books and dishes, into smaller boxes will help you avoid overfilling them.
+Packing books and dishes into smaller boxes will help to avoid overfilling them since they are heavier items.
 Even when filled with relatively light items, larger boxes are harder to carry than small boxes with built-in handles.

 Of course, packing is only one part of the moving process.
 If you want to streamline your move, you need a full guide to moving that covers everything from choosing a moving company to changing your address